swenyang/date-utils/README.md

 ### `now()`

-Return a new `Date` Object based on the seed, plussing time elapsed since `seed()` is called.
+Return a new `Date` Object based on the seed, plussing the time elapsed since `seed()` is called.
 If no seed is set, system time is used instead.

 ```js
 dateUtils.now() // Mon Aug 08 2016 08:00:10 GMT+0800 (CST)